CBernaL718/jasper_bot/README.md

 # Brother Jasper Image Creator

-## Using Google Gemini Flas, Brother JAsper is placed in a photo in the location specified by the user
+## Using Google Gemini Flas, Brother Jasper is placed in a photo in the location specified by the user

 ### Tools
 http://taipy.io/